 Social Network Analysis

-The structure and organization of real-world systems ¿ physical, ecological, and social ¿ are better represented through the set relationships between its building blocks (e.g., individuals).
-Indeed, many dynamical problems that occur on social dynamics ¿ such as disease spreading, opinion formation, behavior adoption ¿ require a representation of a social system as the sum of all embedded social relationships.
-In that sense, Network Science has become a valuable resource for analyzing such structures and provide a more relevant picture of the underlying organization of many complex systems.
+The structure and organization of real-world systems ¿ physical, ecological, and social ¿ is often better represented through the set relationships between its building.
+In fact, many dynamical problems that occur on social systems ¿ such as disease spreading, opinion formation, information cascades, and behavior adoption ¿ can only be truly understood after one considers the underlying structure of relationships between its agents/actors.
+In that sense, Network Science presents a powerful set of methodologies to abstract and think about network problems, and to extract meaningful and actionable information for a wide range of applications.

 Flávio Luís Portas Pinheiro